Pandemic Is Overwhelming U.S. Public Health Capacity In Many States. What Now?

 Massachusetts has also built an effective public health workforce, she notes.

 And in places that can't avoid new shutdowns, some hope they won't have to be as draconian as the first time.
-Outdoor spaces — such as parks, playgrounds and beaches — could remain open, for example, as long as people wear masks and maintain 6 feet of physical distance from anyone who is from outside their household.
+Outdoor spaces — such as parks, playgrounds and beaches — could remain open, for example, as long as people wear masks and maintain 6 feet of physical distance from anyone outside their household.

 "We know more about the virus and how it spreads now then we did in the spring," says Rivers.
 "So, I think, for jurisdictions that take steps backward toward closing — I don't think it will have to look like it did in the spring."